rdimpal457/Ev-Charging-Stations/README.md

 Trend Forecasting: Analyzed historical data to identify the rise in EV infrastructure.
 📁 Project Files in this Repository Ev_Charging_Project.ipynb: Python notebook for data cleaning and analysis.
-Evs_Charging_Dashboard_project...: Power BI file containing the visual reports. ev_cleaned_data (1).xls: Cleaned dataset used for analysis.
+Evs_Charging_Dashboard_project..: Power BI file containing the visual reports. ev_cleaned_data (1).xls: Cleaned dataset used for analysis.